autobrr/autobrr.com/docs/filters/omegabrr.md

 pagination_label: Filters - Omegabrr
 ---

 Omegabrr is the successor to arrbrr.
-Omegabrr transforms monitored shows, movies, books and music from Radarr, Sonarr, Lidarr and Readarr into autobrr filters.
+Omegabrr transforms monitored shows, movies, books and music from Radarr, Sonarr, Lidarr, Readarr and Whisparr into autobrr filters.

 ## Installation